gnolang/gno/docs/getting-started/using-gnokey.md

 2. Calling functions with non-primitive input arguments
 3. Calling functions with receiver objects

 Let's look at each of these cases in detail.
-To demonstrate, lets use the following example realm which we will call:
+To demonstrate, we'll make a call following example realm which we will call:

 ```go